NMercierBr/Word-Search-Machine/README.md

    - **Print** loaded file list

 > **Note:**
- Compile the makefile and you can run the executable Written in C and partially finished
+ Compile the makefile and you can run the executable.
+ Written in C and partially finished